 I tested this whole chicken recipe in my Cosori 5.8 quart XL air fryer and my larger air fryer oven.
 As you can see from my photos, this pod-style fryer accommodates a 6-pound chicken with room to spare!
 While oven-style fryers are known to accommodate larger sizes, they're not required for air frying whole chicken.
 In fact, a chicken can be as small as 2.5 pounds, which will fit in fairly small fryers.

 So, if you have a pod-style fryer, find the chicken size that fits, make note of its weight, and add it to your master shopping list.
 If you have any questions about whole chicken, or air fryer models, I'm happy to help you in the comments section below the recipe.

 remove chill: Allow the chicken to rest at room temperature before cooking to remove the chill.
 This tempering promotes even heat distribution and cooks the chicken more efficiently.
 It's optional, but recommended.

 remove moisture: Pat the skin completely dry before adding seasoning because excess moisture doesn't promote crispy skin.

 type of oil: You can use any oil.
 I prefer extra virgin olive oil for air fried whole chicken for its heart-smart qualities.
 Also the air fryer temperature keeps the oil well within its smoke point range.

-seasonings: I'm using my favorite chicken seasoning recipe here but you can substitute with any spice blend such as Italian seasoning blend, Cajun seasoning, jerk seasoning, or poultry seasoning.
+seasonings: I'm using my favorite chicken seasoning recipe here but you can substitute with any spice blend such as an Italian herb blend, Cajun seasoning, jerk seasoning, or poultry seasoning.

 rest the chicken after air frying: Always allow a minimum 5 minute rest after air frying to allow carryover cooking and to keep the juices from spilling out.